Gabriel (novel)

 Gabriel is a novel by Lisa Tuttle published in 1987.

 Plot summary

-Gabriel is a novel in which Dinah is a young widow whose charismatic husband Gabriel has died.
+Gabriel is a novel in which Dinah is a young woman whose husband Gabriel has died.
+Gabriel is depicted in flashbacks as a charismatic figure, reminiscent of Peter Pan.
+The story hints at reincarnation and focuses on small, relatable fears.

 Reception

 Dave Langford reviewed Gabriel for White Dwarf #98, and stated that "Tuttle concentrates on small fears, things which (as opposed to the likelihood of putrescent zombies crawling from the toilet) do actually worry people: fear of embarrassment, of losing control, of doing something shamefully out of character."